 - "Inside, there's the ambiance of old-world opulence: the seats and door panels are trimmed in soft leather, real-wood adorns the dash and steering wheel and fit-and-finish is impeccable." -- Left Lane News

 - "Large gauges are clearly marked and easy to see.
-The turn-signal and wiper levers move with typical Toyota smoothness, as do other switches.
+The turn-signal and wiper levers move with smooth precision, as do other switches.
 All audio, climate, and navigation controls are mounted high on the dashboard within easy reach.
-The navigation system absorbs the radio-station-select buttons and some of the automatic climate-control functions, though temperature and fan speed are separate.
-Although this complicates some adjustments, the virtual buttons for both systems can be easily called up on the dashboard touchscreen, and they're simple to decipher and use.
-Also, redundant station-select and volume buttons are on the steering wheel." -- Consumer Guide (2011)
+The navigation/touchscreen system's functions are intuitive and simple to decipher, though some testers complained that the system was occasionally slow to respond to inputs." -- Consumer Guide (2013)

 Next Steps: Toyota Land Cruiser

-- Find low financing rates for the Toyota Land Cruiser
+- View the best prices for the 2015 Toyota Land Cruiser

 - See Luxury Large SUVs rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals